TobiasFranek/webuntis/docs/BasicUsage/BasicUsage.md

 There are six custom Repositories in the core already and they are the

 * PeriodRepository only has some additional parameters to the standard methods.
-* ExamsRespository has some different logic in the findAll() method.
+* Exams has some different logic in the findAll() method.
-* ClassHasTeachersRespository has some different logic in the findAll() method.
+* ClassHasTeachers has some different logic in the findAll() method.
-* ClassRegEventsRespository has some different findBy() and findAll() logic.
-* LastImportTimeRepository has a diffrent parse() method.
-* StatusDataRepository has a different parse() method.
 * SubstitutionsRepository has some additional MANDATORY parameters to the standard methods.

 ```php